 Smart Start Class focuses on essential skills needed to become work or career-ready for middle-skill level employment by addressing the needs identified by employers.
 The students will develop job skills necessary for their careers, learn and practice good work habits and effective communication skills necessary for successful employment.
 Students are also given the opportunity to earn a National Career Readiness Certificate (NCRC).

 HSE Prep Classes provide students with the necessary instruction to take the high school equivalency test (GED or HiSET).
-Instruction is delivered in a variety of formats that include group, individualized, and/or technology aided.
+Instruction is delivered in a variety of formats that include group, individualized, hybrid, and online.
 Classes are taught at the Ralph E. Young Center and several locations throughout the community.
 Classes are offered in the morning, afternoon, and evening.
-If a student has regular attendance and meets eligibility requirements, he/she may be recommended by their instructors to participate in Integrated Education & Training (IET).
-This program allows a student to train for a career AND earn their high school equivalency at the same time.

 Literacy Classes are available for adults who need to learn to read or need to improve their basic reading skills.
 We have small learning groups with students on the same educational skill level.
 An assessment is given to determine the appropriate plan of instruction.
 These classes are available in the morning and evening.